-For more than twelve years, the Pierre Ledoux-Jeunesse International Foundation, under the auspices of Fondation de France, has supported training for young researchers by enabling them to gain a better understanding of the international envrionment.
-Through a partnership with the Institut Pasteur, the fellowshipsenable French students to undertake internships in biomedical research in Pasteur International Network institutes in developing countries.
-As the founder, Pierre Ledoux stated, "the foundation first and foremost provides an opportunity for action and assistance to all young people interested in the world and other peoples.
-Simply giving meaning to one's life by flourishing in an international environment".
+For more than twelve years, the Pierre Ledoux Jeunesse Internationale Foundation, under the auspices of Fondation de France, has supported training for young researchers, enabling them to gain a better understanding of the international envrionment.
+Through a partnership with the Institut Pasteur, the fellowships enable French students to undertake internships in biomedical research in the Institut Pasteur International Network in developing countries.
+As the founder, Pierre Ledoux stated, "the foundation first and foremost provides an opportunity for action and assistance to all young people interested in the world and other people.
+Simply by giving meaning to one's life by flourishing in an international environment".
 (My life has meaning, Pierre Ledoux, 2004, Éditions Atlantica.)